California Driver Handbook - Occupant Protection

 Some actions that cause distracted driving and lead to vehicle collisions are:

-- Using a handheld device (i.e. cell phone, music device).
+- Using a handheld device (for example, cell phone, music device).

 - Reaching for an object inside the vehicle.